248-539-0262

 Known for setting a scene proper, he would climb buildings and bridges to get the shot he was after.
 Fein’s main subject matter was New York following World War II.

-SKU: Empire State Shadow Category: Tags: , , ,
+SKU: Empire State Shadow - Nat Fein Category: Tags: , , ,

 Description